 We remodeled our bathroom and changed out our big old yellow cast iron bathtub for a new BootzCast bathtub.
 Read through the process to find out how we replaced our old bathtub with the new BootzCast tub.

 How did we choose the BootzCast Tub?
 We were shopping online and saw both the regular Bootz tub and the Bootzcast Bathtub.
 Both seemed nice, the Bootzcast was about $100 more expensive and we wondered if it was really worth the extra hundred bucks.

-We went to Home Depot to see the tubs in person and the difference was clear.
-Tapping your fingernails on the regular Bootz tub sounded really tinny.
+Tapping your fingernails on the regular Bootz tub sounds really tinny.
 It sounded like rain hitting a piece of sheet metal, very loud.
 Then we tapped our fingernails on the Bootzcast tub, thunk — thunk.
 It sounded much, much more solid and did not make a tin sound.
 It was obvious that the Bootzcast with the coating on the bottom was the one we were going to get.

 The other big difference is the Bootzcast Tub has a leveling pad on the bottom side of the bathtub.
 There is no need for a mortar bed!
 This saves you some time and material, especially if you’ve never done a mortar bed before.
 This makes it a perfect tub for a do it yourselfer!